smarie/python-autoclass/docs/index.md

 ### `pyfields` combo

-If you already use [`pyfields`](https://smarie.github.io/python-pyfields/) to define mandatory/optional fields with type/value validation, simply decorate your class with `@autoclass` and you'll get all of the above (dict view, hashability, string representation, equality...) too:
+If you already use [`pyfields`](https://smarie.github.io/python-pyfields/) to define mandatory/optional fields with type/value validation, simply decorate your class with `@autoclass` and you'll get all of the above (dict view, hashability, string representation, equality...) too.

+Even better, `pyfields` now provide its own version of `@autoclass`, that has more relevant options for pyfields users.
+It is therefore **highly recommended**.
+See [`pyfields` documentation](https://smarie.github.io/python-pyfields/#b-autoclass).

+You can do the same manually as shown below, but it is recommended to use the one in `pyfields`:

 ```python
 from pyfields import field